FaithAlone.net

 11 For in six days the Lord made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the Lord blessed the sabbath day, and hallowed it.

 In the first giving of the Ten Commandments above, God designates one day per week in which the Israelites are not allowed to work.
-This law of the Sabbath is given five times in Exodus alone, as it is also given in Exodus 23:12, Exodus 31:14-17, 34:21, and Exodus 35:2-3.
+This law of the Sabbath is given five times in Exodus alone, being reiterated in Exodus 23:12, 31:14-17, 34:21, and Exodus 35:2-3.

 On the Sabbath, one could not do works as light as gathering sticks, or they would be put to death (Numbers 15:32-35).
 They also were forbidden from compelling others to work (Exodus 20:10).